Top Product Comparisons

 Note 10:

-The following accessories come with each of these three ovens:
+The following accessories come with each of the two ovens:

 Descriptive Official Product Videos

-Before deciding which of these three countertop convection ovens suits best your needs, you might want to view the official product videos:
+Before deciding which of these two countertop convection ovens suits best your needs, you might want to view the official product videos:

 Breville Smart Oven BOV800XL Video:

-So which of the three countertop convection ovens to buy?
+So which of the two countertop convection ovens to buy?

-Here we have three excellent convection toaster ovens that at the time this article was written had received from Amazon customers an average rating of 4.5 stars each out of 5 stars!
-This simply means that you will probably be very happy with any one of them.
+Here we have two excellent convection toaster ovens that at the time this article was written had received from Amazon customers an average rating of 4.5 stars each out of 5 stars!
+This simply means that you will probably be very happy with either of them once you have used and tested them.
 However, as the feature comparison table above shows, there are some differences that you should consider before making up your mind.
-To help you in your decision, we will highlight below how each of these three ovens achieves the goal it was designed for - producing consistently perfect cooking results.
+To help you in your decision, we will highlight below how each of these two ovens achieves the goal it was designed for - producing consistently perfect cooking results.

 Speed Convection is a special feature developed to cook your food even faster.
 It is recommended especially for frozen entrees, roasting vegetables and meats.